COINS-Naz/coins-design-system/_posts/mobile/ui-components/2023-01-17-capturingphoto.md

 ### Issue Management Photo Flow
 **Screen 1**

 After selecting an option Camera, the Take Photo screen is opened.
-It consists of
+It consists of:
 1. Top Bar.
 Includes Title (Here “Take Photo”) and a back arrow, which navigates to the previous screen.
 2. Change camera mode button.
 Changes camera mode from frontal to regular and vice versa.
 3. Take photo button.
 Tapping on this button takes a photo.
 And saves it to the local gallery (component below).